We were recently asked a probing question by a CIO - “What can AI automate for me that I couldn’t achieve with other simpler automation techniques?”

 For example, when a product is returned to a warehouse, a refund could automatically be triggered by the finance system 48 hours later.
 Or, when a new employee joins a business and is entered into the HR system, they could automatically be issued a Salesforce account.
 This meets the definition of automation because there is no human manually logging into online banking to issue payments or manually provisioning accounts.

 However, this type of automation lacks intelligence.
-In reality, a software developer has simply taken a business rule and implemented it in static code, perhaps calling APIs across system boundaries.
+In reality, a software developer has simply taken a business rule and implemented it in a deterministic way, perhaps calling APIs across system boundaries.
 At best, there might be some hard-coded if/else logic buried within the automation like this:

 if(employee.department().equals(“sales”) {